Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 3. Pulsar 10,000 Watt 50 Amp Non-Carb Generator

-This portable generator produces 10,000 surge watts and 8,000 running watts on regular gasoline and 9,000 surge watts and 7,000 running watts on liquid propane.
-It’s packed with multiple 120V and 240V AC twist-lock outlets to power all of your appliances in addition to your home.
+This 50 amp generator produces 10,000 surge watts and 8,000 running watts on regular gasoline and 9,000 surge watts and 7,000 running watts on liquid propane.
+It’s packed with multiple 120V and 240V AC twist-lock outlets to power all of your electrical appliances in addition to your home.
 It also includes a 120V/240V 50A RV port.
 These outlets are also GFCI-protected.

-With a 6.6-gallon fuel tank, it’ll provide up to 12 hours of run time on a 50 percent load on regular gasoline.
-As far as portable generators go, the Pulsar Non-CARB 10,000W Dual Fuel is one of the most powerful generators of its size.
+With a 6.6-gallon large fuel tank, this 50 amp generator will provide up to 12 hours run time on a 50 percent load on regular gasoline.
+As far as portable generators go, the Pulsar Non-CARB 10,000W Dual Fuel is one of the most powerful and heavy-duty generators of its size.

 More Specs and Features: